 This could also be a useful resource for the Technology, Science, Business and Social Science DipTrans papers.
 These papers are normally based on articles taken from specialist publications.
-But, newspaper articles will help you learn more about current affairs in the semi-specialist areas.Do you know where you can get Spanish translations of articles from The Guardian?
+But newspaper articles will help you learn more about current affairs in the semi-specialist areas.Do you know where you can get Spanish translations of articles from The Guardian?
 Click To Tweet

-4. My Spanish-to-English mock DipTrans papers
+4. Our Spanish-to-English mock DipTrans general paper

 5. EUR-Lex for legal parallel texts, also useful for technical areas